Bio and presstexts

 Jacob Karlzon's music resides in the intersections where Scandinavian expressions such as space, melancholy and sensitivity blend with heat and passion.

 Jacob has been compared to such luminaries as Keith Jarrett, Bill Evans and Sweden’s own legendary pianist Jan Johansson.
 His playing style boasts technical brilliance, great rhythmic and harmonic complexity and a perfect feeling for form.

 The line-up today is with the amazing musicians Morten Ramsbøl on bass and drummer Rasmus Kihlberg.
 Both have collaborated together with Jacob in many longtime-projects over the years, where groups like Viktoria Tolstoy Group and Human Factor can be mentioned.
 There is a deep, mutual understanding between the three of them in all aspects of music from many different genres.

 Jacob Karlzon is always on the search for new places, - not only in his music.
-After concerts in Europe, JK3 toured China and the USA.
-And despite his rising fame and his journeys to ever more distant countries, he always likes to return to the beginnings of his career and his early musical ideas: 'I got into jazz because I loved improvisation.
+After concerts in Europe, the trio toured China and the USA.
+Despite his rising fame and his journeys to ever more distant countries, he always likes to return to the beginnings of his career and his early musical ideas: 'I got into jazz because I loved improvisation.
 And this kind of spontaneous play achieves ever new levels in the direct communication with the audience, in the exchange of energy and emotion.
-Performing live is for me the original place of music – not an educational event, but an ecstatic experience on both sides.
+Performing live for an audience is for me the original place of music, an ecstatic experience on both sides.

 2016 - "Now" (Warner Music)